 Did You Know?

 When the camera pans down over the table outside Ye Olde Schnooker and Schnapps Shoppe, all of the men are asleep.
 When the camera zooms in to show the dogs waking up, two of the men are awake, one smoking a pipe and the other chewing a blade of wheat.
+It's possible that the men are simply bored out of their minds.
 See more

 If you were asked to choose the most fabulous character in English literature, who would it be?
 Robin Hood?
 King Arthur?
 Becky Sharp?
 Sherlock Holmes?
 Oliver Twist, perhaps?
 Well, any one of them would be an excellent choice.
 Still, for the most fabulous character of all, I would nominate... a toad - J. Thaddeus Toad, Esq.
 Have you ever met him?
 You'll find his story in this delightful little book, "The Wind In the Willows".
 Toad, you might say, was the one disturbing element: ...